Kelmar/Tokamak/README.md

 This project is just starting out.
 The goal is to provide the basis for doing the basic building blocks of a game engine that can be used in a variety of different ways.

+## Projects
+- Abstractions
+  This project holds all of the key abstraction interfaces.

+- Core
+  Base runtime classes, provides configuration and application host management.
+Similar to the NET Generic Host, but with a focus on applications with realtime processing.

+- Graphite
+  2D Graphics library with a rich set of functions for rendering beautiful UIs and other 2D graphics.

+- Mathmatics
+  Additional mahtmatical functions for processing color, basic physics primitives and hit testing.

+- Quill
+  Library for doing reading and rendering of typography.

+- Readers
+  Generic list of format readers.

+- Tritium
+  Base graphics hardware management and rendering.

+- VFS
+  A Virtual File System library

 # Building
 Should be a mater of opening the solution in Visual Studio and hitting build.